PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Method

 \subsection{3D Semantic Scene Layout Representation}

-An input 3D semantic scene layout \( \mathcal{S} \) consists of 3D cuboids and ellipsoids depicting common urban objects, along with upwards extruded polygons denoting ground surfaces.
-Given the distinct nature of object and ground annotations, we adopt different representations for each in our method:
+An input 3D semantic layout \( \mathcal{S} \) contains 3D cuboids and ellipsoids for object instances and upwards-extruded polygons for ground surfaces.
+Given their structural differences, we employ distinct representations for each element type:

-\boldparagraph{Ground Raster Maps} Ground annotations are provided for five semantic classes (road, sidewalk, parking, terrain, ground) as 2D polygons that have been upwards extruded into 3D, each with a different shape and number of vertices (see \figref{fig:01_method}).
-The irregular and variable structure of these polygons makes it challenging to parameterize them in a consistent way that is suitable for learning.
-To address this, we perform ray casting on the extruded 3D surfaces of each semantic class in gravity direction to generate ground raster maps.
-These maps consist of bird's eye view (BEV) height maps \( \mathbf{H} \in \mathbb{R}^{H \times W \times 5} \) and binary occupancy masks \( \mathbf{B} \in \{0, 1\}^{H \times W \times 5} \), providing a convenient representation well-suited for standard convolutional architectures.
+\boldparagraph{Ground Raster Maps} Ground annotations include five semantic classes (road, sidewalk, parking, terrain, ground) and are defined as 2D polygons extruded into 3D (see \figref{fig:01_method}).
+Their varying shapes and vertex counts make consistent parameterization difficult.
+We therefore perform ray casting along the gravity direction to generate bird's eye view (BEV) ground raster maps that are well-suited for convolutional networks.
+These consist of height maps \( \mathbf{H} \in \mathbb{R}^{H \times W \times 5} \) and binary occupancy masks \( \mathbf{B} \in \{0, 1\}^{H \times W \times 5} \).